MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSiteSystemServer.md

 ```

 ### -InputObject

-Specifies a site system server object.
-To obtain a site system server object, use the [Get-CMSiteSystemServer](Get-CMSiteSystemServer.md) cmdlet.
+Specify a site system server object to remove.
+To get this object, use the [Get-CMSiteSystemServer](Get-CMSiteSystemServer.md) cmdlet.

 ```yaml
 Type: IResultObject